 The Great Barrier Reef boasts more species of marine life than any other place on the globe, and as the ‘barrier’ of the Great Barrier Reef protects the snorkelling locations, the conditions for appreciating them are optimal.

 Compass Cruises visits two spectacular outer Barrier Reef locations perfect for snorkeling.

 Never snorkelled before?

-If you are new to snorkeling or aren’t confident in the water, a friendly crew member will be happy to assist you around the reef and ensure you have a safe and fun snorkeling experience.
+If you are new to snorkelling or aren’t confident in the water, a friendly crew member will be happy to assist you around the reef and ensure you have a safe and fun snorkelling experience.

-Snorkeling is quite easy to learn with a few quick tips our crew will have you snorkeling in a few minutes.
+Snorkelling is quite easy to learn with a few quick tips our crew will have you snorkelling in a few minutes.